When Ukraine gave away its nuclear weapons

 Budapest Memorandum and Nuclear Weapons

-There were actually three separate agreements concerning Belarus, Kazakhstan and Ukraine.
-The agreement was negotiated in Budapest and the OSCE (Organization for Security and Co-operation in Europe) was the architect behind the agreements.
+There were actually three separate agreements on Belarus, Kazakhstan and Ukraine.
+The agreement was negotiated in Budapest and the OSCE (Organization for Security and Co-operation in Europe) was the architect of the agreements.
 These agreements guaranteed the borders of each of these three countries (Belarus, Kazakhstan and Ukraine).
-In return, these countries were to give up their nuclear weapons.
-The United States, Britain and Russia acted as guarantors of the borders.
+In return, these countries would give up their nuclear weapons.
+The US, the UK and Russia acted as guarantors of the borders.

-In retrospect, the guarantee has proved to be of very little value.
-In the spring of 2014, Russia annexed the Crimean peninsula, which was Ukrainian territory, and a little later, Russia started a war in the Donbas area in eastern Ukraine.
+In retrospect, the guarantee has proved to have very little value.
+In the spring of 2014, Russia annexed the Crimean peninsula, which was Ukrainian territory, and a little later Russia started a war in the Donbas area in eastern Ukraine.

 What happened in Ukraine?

-We are going back to November 2013.
-President Viktor Yanukovych was close to signing a cooperation agreement with Russia that would link Ukraine even more closely to Russia.
-He was elected president in 2010 partly because he went to the polls to work more closely with Western Europe.
-The people not only wanted to see Russia, but to be part of the rest of Europe.
+Let’s go back to November 2013.
+President Viktor Yanukovych was close to signing a cooperation agreement with Russia that will bring Ukraine even closer to Russia.
+He was elected president in 2010 in part because he campaigned on a platform of working more closely with Western Europe.
+The people didn’t just want to see Russia, they wanted to be part of the rest of Europe.
 Yanukovych had negotiated an agreement with the EU that Russia did not like.
 Russia put pressure on Yanukovych and this led to him not wanting to sign the cooperation agreement.
 Then the people protested.
 We got what is later referred to as the Maidan Revolution.

 Maidan